ashie404/JavaDungeons/README.md

 ### What will be added from Dungeons?

 Primarily blocks, with a few entities maybe.
 I will not add a block if it's too close to vanilla, so blocks with very slight variations in color or slight changes to the shape won't be added.
 Some entities might be added, if they have slight variations from vanilla (like the creeper) or if I just think they're cool.
 They'll probably behave identical to their vanilla counterparts.
+There will also be a few custom blocks for survival functionality, like the Dimensional Rectifier, used for changing vanilla stones into Dungeons stones.